-No. 14 Miami Hurricanes vs. Toledo Rockets – First Half Notes
+No. 14 Miami Hurricanes vs. Toledo Rockets – Mark Walton injury, other first half notes

-The No. 14 Miami Hurricanes is down 16-10 to the 3-0 Toledo Rockets at halftime at Hard Rock Stadium.
+The No. 14 Miami Hurricanes are down 16-10 to the 3-0 Toledo Rockets at halftime at Hard Rock Stadium.

 Miami started off hot with an early 10-0 lead, but Toledo dominated in the second quarter to take over.